-Begin with a group of three or four other participants, including the pastor.
-Familiarize yourself with the Forum page and types of entries.
-Under Forum click on the second line for descriptions of entries and on the third line for samples.
+- Begin with a group of three or four other participants, including the pastor.
+Familiarize yourself with the website and types of entries.

-For publicity, write up your own description of what you are trying to accomplish in your congregation.
-Use material in the About, How it Works, and FAQs
+- For publicity, write up your own description of what you are trying to accomplish with this online community in your congregation.
+Reference info found in the FAQs sections of the website.

-Announce this new opportunity for online community to the congregation only when everything is working well.
-Be ready to have members of you core group help members find the website and understand how it works.
+- Announce this new opportunity for the online community to the congregation only when everything is working well.
+Be ready to have members of your core group help members find the website and understand how it works.